Vieira-zj/zj_new_go_app/demo.hello/k8s/monitor/README.md

 # K8S Pod Monitor

+## Overview

-> Monitor pod status by k8s client-go `Informer`.
+1. Monitor pod status by k8s client-go `Informer`.
 If any invalid pod exist, it will send notification to mm channel by interval.
->
+2. Get specified pod status by name or ip address.

 ## Deploy in K8s